-- Use of inappropriate language, swearing, vulgarity, ethnic or racial slurs, inflammatory language, offensive or discriminatory content, or any form of harassment is strictly prohibited. - Confidential or proprietary information should not be shared through unsecured or unauthorized channels. - Using the network in such a way that would disrupt the use of the network by other users (such as chain letters or accessing real audio for extended periods of time) is prohibited. - Employees should not attempt to bypass or disable network security features or attempt to gain unauthorized access to any part of the network. - Unauthorized installation or modification of software, including plugins, malware, or viruses, is strictly prohibited. - Large file transfers, excessive bandwidth usage, or any other activity that may disrupt network performance should be avoided. - Using computers or electronic communications systems for personal or unauthorized purposes, including non-work-related activities such as gaming, streaming media, conducting personal business, engaging in outside employment, promoting personal ventures or social media usage is prohibited unless explicitly permitted by Fort Bend ISD. - D. Computer Ethics: - Access, copying, or transmission of any material in violation of any U.S. or state regulation is prohibited.
+- Use of inappropriate language, swearing, vulgarity, ethnic or racial slurs, inflammatory language, offensive or discriminatory content, or any form of harassment is strictly prohibited. - Confidential or proprietary information should not be shared through unsecured or unauthorized channels. - Using the network in such a way that would disrupt the use of the network by other users (such as chain letters or accessing real audio for extended periods of time) is prohibited. - Employees should not attempt to bypass or disable network security features or attempt to gain unauthorized access to any part of the network. - Unauthorized installation or modification of software, including plugins, malware, or viruses, is strictly prohibited. - Large file transfers, excessive bandwidth usage, or any other activity that may disrupt network performance should be avoided. - Using computers or electronic communications systems for personal or unauthorized purposes, including non-work-related activities such as gaming, streaming media, conducting personal business, engaging in outside employment, promoting personal ventures or social media usage is prohibited unless explicitly permitted by Fort Bend ISD.

+D. Computer Ethics:

+- Access, copying, or transmission of any material in violation of any U.S. or state regulation is prohibited.
 This includes, but is not limited to: copyrighted material, threatening or obscene material, pornography, or material protected by trade secret. - Vandalism Any malicious attempt to harm, modify, or destroy district equipment or materials, data of another user of the district's system, or any of the agencies or other networks that are connected to the Internet is prohibited.
 Deliberate attempts to degrade or disrupt system performance may be viewed as violations of district policy and administrative procedures and, possibly as criminal activity under applicable state and federal laws.
 This includes, but is not limited to, the uploading or creating of computer viruses.
-Vandalism as defined above will result in the cancellation of system use privileges and will require restitution for costs associated with system restoration, hardware, or software costs. - E. Restrictions: - Campus faculty members may not move computer equipment or peripheral devices such as printers or make modifications to computer hardware or configurations.
-(The IT Department is responsible for such changes and for maintaining a current inventory of all equipment and its location.)
-Loss of network account or E-mail privileges may result from violation of this policy. - Installation of software must be accomplished through proper channels and procedures.
-Software shall be selected from the list of approved software found on the Technology web pages, on the FBISD web site and Software Center Catalog available on all District devices. - While end users may access and install approved software available through the District Software Center Catalog, end users must consult with IT regarding the purchase and installation of all other software. - IT must be provided with the original End User License Agreement (EULA). - All Web pages created for the FBISD Web site must comply with the Fort Bend ISD Internet and Web Standards and must be approved and posted by the designated campus Web Master.
+Vandalism as defined above will result in the cancellation of system use privileges and will require restitution for costs associated with system restoration, hardware, or software costs.